 You buy life insurance to protect what's important to you.
-For example, if you own a business, you may want to leave to leave it to the next generation, or at least have your family be able to maintain their standard of living if you die.
+For example, if you own a business, you may leave to leave it to the next generation, or at least have your family be able to maintain its standard of living if you die.
 But, what happens if you are unable to pay your premiums as a result of a disability?
-The Disability Waiver of Premium rider may be your answer.
+The Disability Waiver of Premium Rider may be your answer.

 What the rider can do for you.

-The Disability Waiver of Premium rider, when attached to an eligible life insurance policy, helps you continue your policy’s coverage during a total disability.
+The Disability Waiver of Premium Rider, when attached to an eligible life insurance policy, helps you continue your policys coverage during a period of total disability.
 It does so by waiving the premiums on a policy when the insured has suffered from a total disability that has lasted for at least six months.

 Did you know?

 For New York Life Whole Life policies, if disability begins before the policy anniversary at age 60 and does not end until after age 65 and after the policy anniversary, then we will—without asking for further proof of disability—waive all premiums until age 100.

 For New York Life Term Life policies issued since 1996, if disability begins before the policy anniversary, and disability continues beyond the policy anniversary at age 65, then we will—without asking for further proof of disability—waive all premiums until age 80.
 At that point, New York Life will replace the term policy with a whole life policy of an equal face amount to the existing term policy with premiums waived for life.